ineslucas/checklist-central/README.md

 - **Stimulus JS:** Incorporated to enhance the interactivity of the application without the need for complex JavaScript frameworks.
 - **Turbo Frames and Streams:** Used to streamline navigation and actions without the full page reloads, making the application faster and more responsive.

-## 📅 Current Status

-The project is under development, with specific attention to:

-- Finalizing the implementation of key missing features such as the task reset functionality.
-- Styling enhancements for Show and Edit pages to improve usability and visual appeal.
-- Achieving mobile responsiveness to ensure accessibility on all devices.
-- Deployment.

 ## 🌱 Learning Outcomes

 - **Integrating Rails with Modern JavaScript:** Exploring the integration of Stimulus JS and Turbo within a Rails application to enhance interactivity and responsiveness.